 The psychology of the characters is a fundamental element of the show.
 The Seven have their own personal backgrounds, and this explains the reasons for their behavior.
 The discomfort they experience doesn’t justify murder or rape but helps to make clear that a villain is not a villain just because.
 In particular, the story of The Homelander (Antony Starr) is told showing how his childhood led him to grow up with no empathy and with a deviant morality.

-The same thing goes for the members of the Boys as well, especially for Billy Butcher (Karl Urban): he should be the leader of the good guys, but he nevertheless can’t help but spilling blood and acting selfishly.
-The characters of The Boys really impersonate the dark side of superheroes by resembling common people.
+The same thing goes for the members of the Boys as well, especially for Billy Butcher: he should be the leader of the good guys, but he nevertheless can’t help but spill blood and act selfishly.

 The irony of success

 Of course, the success of The Boys didn’t go unnoticed.
-In the Marvel series The Falcon and the Winter Soldier, for example, the psychology of some of the characters (especially John Walker) and the presentation of a new international organization (The Global Repatriation Council) really gives a big wink to the series.
-What can be noted, however, is that very world of Cinecomics (like Marvel) and the commercialization of personalities is one of the criticicisms at the core of The Boys.
+In the Marvel series The Falcon and the Winter Soldier, for example, the psychology of some of the characters (especially John Walker) and the presentation of a new international organization (The Global Repatriation Council) give a big wink to the series.
+What can be noted with irony is that the world of Cinecomics (like Marvel) and the commercialization of personalities is one of the criticisms at the core of The Boys.